Where to See Australian Native Animals in the Wild?

 The dingo – Australia’s wild dog – can be found everywhere in Australia except Tasmania, especially in areas of forests and grasslands.

-The thorny devil dragon lives in most of arid Australia in dry sand country and scrubland, also in the western Queensland.
+The thorny devil dragon lives in most of arid Australia in dry sand country and scrubland, including western Queensland.
 It has many names as the species is also known as the mountain devil, the thorny lizard, the thorny dragon and the moloch.

 Check also our 10 Days Itinerary Queensland in Australia: